Find a Qualified Attorney Near You

 The defensive asylum process applies to noncitizens undergoing removal proceedings with the EOIR.
 Noncitizens are often referred to as defensive asylum in one of the following ways:

-- A USCIS officer refers them to an immigration judge after they declare ineligibility for asylum.
+A USCIS asylum officer refers them to an immigration judge after they declare ineligibility for asylum.
 The affirmative asylum application concludes with this determination.
-Or

 - They were stopped at the U.S. port of entry without legal documentation or in violation of immigration law; or

-The Department of Homeland Security (DHS) starts the removal proceeding.
-And an immigration judge hears arguments.
+The Department of Homeland Security (DHS) starts removal proceedings, and an immigration judge hears arguments.
 The DHS must serve the noncitizen with a Notice to Appear (NTA) to begin the removal process.
-The DHS also files a charging document with the EOIR's immigration court.
+The DHS also files a charging document with the EOIR’s immigration court.

 During the defensive asylum proceedings, the immigration judge hears the case in a courtroom-like process.
 The judge will then hear the argument from each party: